-- Brake and throttle at the same time? - To prevent faulting the OEM brake controller, the drive-by-wire accelerator pedal position command is limited to a couple percent when drive-by-wire braking is active - Due to yielding and overrides, manual brakes win over drive-by-wire throttle, and manual throttle wins over drive-by-wire brakes
+- Is an engine torque measurement available?
+No. - Brake and throttle at the same time? - The OEM vehicle slightly limits propulsion when the brake pedal is pressed - Due to yielding and overrides, manual brakes win over drive-by-wire throttle, and manual throttle wins over drive-by-wire brakes - With yielding and overrides disabled, brakes win over throttle for both manual and drive-by-wire because the vehicle reduces propulsion in the presence of brake pressure